Hazel Blears: Expenses scandal

 In May 2009, The Telegraph reported that Blears had claimed the maximum allowable expenses, within one pound, for three properties, as well as for stays in hotels.
 She had also claimed £4,874 on furniture, £899 on a new bed and £913 on a new TV, the second such TV in under a year, and the maximum £400 a month in groceries, and many were said to be outraged that she was not prosecuted.
 Further, Blears had not paid capital gains tax on profit from the sale of a London flat.
 The property was registered as her main residence with HM Revenue and Customs, but Blears had been claiming MPs' second home expenses relating to the flat.
 She had made a £45,000 profit on its sale without paying capital gains tax.

 On 12 May, she volunteered to pay the £13,332 capital gains tax she had avoided on the sale of her second home.
 It was subsequently claimed that Gordon Brown had ordered her to repay the sum.

 In Salford, her constituency, she was met by a number of angry protesters and stayed in a local hotel rather than at home.

 Following an investigation by Sir Thomas Legg, Blears was told to repay £225 in expenses in relation to a glass shelving unit for her London flat.

 2010–2015: In opposition

 Blears was a member of the Intelligence and Security Committee of Parliament from September 2010 to March 2015.
 Blears presented the committee's report on privacy and security, carried out following Edward Snowden's revelations about global surveillance by the security agencies, to the media.

 In 2013, Blears launched the Kids without Connections work experience programme.
 The programme aims to encourage local businesses across Salford and Eccles to offer work experience to young people aged between 16 and 24 years.
 The placements were not paid but were a way of providing experience to people unemployed or seeking work.
 As a direct result of the project 16 of the 42 initial young people on the programme found a full-time job or apprenticeship immediately after the scheme had ended.

-She stood down at the 2015 United Kingdom general election as she had announced.
+She stood down at the 2015 general election, as she had announced.